Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Humulene

-• In aromatherapy oils you’ll find it in Hops, Helichrysum, Clove, Lantana, and Copaiba Balsam.
+• In aromatherapy, Humulene turns up in dry, resinous and spicy materials such as Hops, Helichrysum, Clove, Lantana and Copaiba Balsam.

-• In marijuana, you’ll find it in Girl Scout Cookies, White Widow, Pink Kush, Sour Diesel, and Sherbet.
+• In cannabis, Humulene often shows up in bold, earthy cultivars such as Girl Scout Cookies, White Widow, Pink Kush, Sour Diesel and Sherbet.

 Geraniol